thcipriani/blog_src/_posts/2014-07-12-crossbrowser-javascript-scrollbar-detection.md

 {% highlight javascript %}
 var overflowStyle

-if (typeof document.body.currentStyle !== 'undefined')
+if (typeof document.documentElement.currentStyle !== 'undefined')
-  overflowStyle = document.body.currentStyle.overflow
+  overflowStyle = document.documentElement.currentStyle.overflow

-overflowStyle = overflowStyle || window.getComputedStyle(document.body, '').overflow
+overflowStyle = overflowStyle || window.getComputedStyle(document.documentElement, '').overflow
 {% endhighlight %}

 The two values of the `overflow` or `overflow-y` properties that will